 Bragar Eagel & Squire, P.C.
 Is Investigating Hayward Holdings, Norfolk Southern, and Veradigm and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, March 12, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Hayward Holdings, Inc. (NYSE: HAYW), Norfolk Southern Corporation (NYSE: NSC), and Veradigm Inc. (NASDAQ: MDRX).
+NEW YORK, March 12, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Hayward Holdings, Inc. HAYW, Norfolk Southern Corporation NSC, and Veradigm Inc. MDRX.
 Our investigations concern whether these companies have violated the federal securities laws and/or engaged in other unlawful business practices.
 Additional information about each case can be found at the link provided.

 On July 28, 2022, Hayward Holdings revealed that it was expecting its channel partners to reduce its inventory on hand by approximately 4 to 6 weeks in the second half of 2022.
 Hayward Holdings further disclosed that it was reducing its 2022 guidance to reflect this inventory reduction.